Last Updated on November 24, 2020 by Oddmund Groette

 I record every trade I make in Excel.
-I categorize them into short/long, which day of week, date, where the market opened, how the market performed the day before, how the stock performed the day before, average volume in the ticker, P/L in the ticker and which strategy.
+I categorize them into short/long, which day of the week, date, where the market opened, how the market performed the day before, how the stock performed the day before, average volume in the ticker, P/L in the ticker, and which strategy.
 Of course, collecting this is very boring, but sometimes this is an invaluable tool.

 This morning I discovered one pattern in one of my strategies which I don’t think is curve fitting: Certain stocks/industries perform much better than the rest in this strategy.
 Looking at my numbers I discovered the following P/L diagram during the last 50 days (this is a daytrading strategy.
 Ignore the numbers on the x-axis.
 P/L is on the y-axis):

 - Win ratio per day is 67%